gercunderscore4/meh/README.txt

 "THE BEER-WARE LICENSE" (Revision 42):
 <gercunderscore4@gmail.com> wrote this file.
 As long as you retain this
 notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Geoffrey Card
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
+Geoffrey Card